 If you've just bought yourself a shiny new receiver and are flicking through the manual, it won't be long before you come across these terms.

 Unless you have taken some time to study home theater surround audio formats, you might be somewhat confused by all these audio types.

-In this article, I will look at the various AV audio formats and audio modes you get on your equipment.
+In this article, I will look at the various AV audio formats and sound modes that you get on your equipment.

-The first issue to be clear about when I talk about home theater audio types is the difference between audio encoding and decoding.
+The first issue to be clear about when I talk about AV receiver listening modes is the difference between audio encoding and decoding.

 Audio encoding is the method that stores the audio on a DVD or Blu-ray disc.
 For Blu-ray discs, there are seven supported codecs:

 these formats on every Blu-ray disc.
-But if you look on the back of the box you
+But if you look at the back of the box you

 The important thing to understand is that these are the encoded formats.
 Something needs to decode this audio before you can hear it.

 If your hardware doesn't support the decoding of a particular audio format, then you won't be able to play that version of the soundtrack.

 The main soundtrack on a DVD or Blu-ray disc will always be a mandatory audio type that all hardware will support.

 For more detailed information on all these codecs, go to the article on understanding Blu-ray audio codecs.

 Likewise, if a receiver has onboard decoding for Dolby TrueHD audio, then it will be able to receive this signal type directly from a Blu-ray player.
-It will decode it and then send the audio to the speakers.

 This is an important point.
 If your AV receiver doesn't support the decoding of a particular format on the disc, it may be that your Blu-ray player does.

 The player can decode the soundtrack, and then send the audio to the AV receiver as LPCM (also known as PCM).
 All AV receivers will be able to play this back.

 In this case, the audio output settings of the player should be set to PCM.
 Some brands may use a different term.